-Rule: This factor is typically given great weight by courts, and, as a practical matter, is the factor most likely to trigger a challenge to use claimed to be fair.
+Rule: This factor is typically given great weight by courts, and, as a practical matter, is the factor most likely to trigger a challenge against the claim of fair use.
 Consider whether your use deprives the copyright owner of income or whether it undermines a potential market for the copyrighted work.
-Some courts have found that restricting access to the reproduced content to prevent copying by others diminishes the potential negative effect on the market for the original work.
-Another court has found that where the use stimulates the market for the original work, such use will actually have a positive impact on the market.
 Note that your consideration of this factor may turn on previously considered factors, such as the amount and substantiality of the portion used.
-For example, the more of the material you intend to use, the greater the negative impact on the market for the work and the less likely your intended use will be considered fair.
-If you intend to use the material on an ongoing basis, such repeated use may not be a defensible fair use, but this will depend on individual circumstances.
+For example, the greater the amount of the material you intend to use, the greater the negative impact on the market for the work and the less likely your intended use will be considered fair.
+If you intend to use the material on an ongoing basis, the repeated use may not be a defensible fair use, but the determination will depend on individual circumstances.

-Is the material (e.g. a digital image, an excerpt from a book) already available for a price?
+- Is the material (e.g., a digital image, an excerpt from a book) already made available for a price?
 Is the price a fair market price?
-Is the contemplated use one which permission from the copyright holder is generally required?

-Is a licensing or other payment mechanism in place for the contemplated use?
+Is the contemplated use one which permission from the copyright holder is generally required? - Is there an existing licensing or other payment mechanism in place for the contemplated use?
 If not, based on current indicators, how likely will such a mechanism be put in place?

-Describe details regarding effect of the contempl lated use on the market of a any potential market: •
+Describe details regarding effect of the contemplated use on the market or any potential market: